As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 The next step is to determine if you need term life insurance or permanent life insurance.

 Generally, term life insurance is suitable for financial obligations that have an end date.
 For example, if you are buying life insurance to secure your family’s future until you achieve financial independence or your children leave the nest, a term life plan will suit you better.
-Likewise, if you want life insurance for covering your mortgage and other loans, consider term life.
+Likewise, if you want life insurance to cover your mortgage and other loans, consider term life.

 On the other hand, permanent life insurance is usually a better choice for someone with a lifelong dependent or someone who wants to use life insurance for estate planning or as an investment tool.